 Lactarius helvus, also known as Poison Lactarius, is a medium-sized or large agaric that has a spicy smell, similar to curry.
 It has a cinnamon-brown cap, buff gills and excluding colourless, transparent milk.
-It grows solitary or in scattered groups on soil.
+It grows solitary or in scattered groups on the soil.

 velvety, initially slightly convex, becoming funnel-shaped as it matures and has a faint zonate (bull's-eye) pattern, beige or light grey at the margins and darkening toward the centre.
 Gills

 decurrent, first cream coloured, then darkening to ochre-yellow.
 The flesh is white or beige, often pink-tinged.
 Stem

-is similarly colored as the cap or more reddish brown, more or less equal.
+is similarly coloured like the cap or more reddish-brown, more or less equal.
 The mushroom has no ring.

 Lactarius aquifluus is very similar in appearance and grows in North America.